 2. The second reason we knew that we were having problems was because we were having two spots on the inside that were having water seepage.
 This is never a good thing and over time this can cause lots of issues.

 The cost of new gutters will also vary depending on what size gutters you install.
 When your house is built, the contractor chooses the size based on the pitch/size of the roof.
 So, usually, the size that you have on your roof is the correct size.
-We had 5″ originally.
-We could have gone with 6″ as an upgrade but the 5″was appropriate and what we stayed with. *Size also playing into the pricing above.
+We had 5" originally.
+We could have gone with 6" as an upgrade but the 5" was appropriate and what we stayed with.

-Then, you can choose gutter guards for an added price.
+Gutter guards are an additional price but one that I'd definitely recommend for homes with lots of trees around them.
 Gutter guards can be seamless ($$$$$$) or metal/plastic covers that are drilled onto the gutters.

 We opted for aluminum gutters with regular metal gutter guards drilled onto them.
 We also opted to keep any of the downspouts that were in good condition.
 This helps with cost!

 There can be variables with gutter installation.
 Like, we learned that our upper roof needed all new flashing before the gutters could be installed.
 The installers went to install the gutters and realized that they needed to replace it too.
 So, as always with home improvements (DIY or paid-out) be prepared for unexpected costs.
-I’m not saying that to scare you or anything because, in this case, it wasn’t too expensive.
-The flashing with labor was $200.
+I'm not saying that to scare you or anything because, in this case, it wasn't too expensive.
+Our gutter replacement cost went up by $200 (which was what the flashing and labor cost).

 *Sidenote, a lot of companies around here will do added projects or have other services that they offer.
 This company also does power washing.
 So, we killed two birds with one stone and had them power wash the siding on the front and side of the house (the high areas).
 This ran us $200 and was well worth it.
 Just something to consider when you are doing projects!